NiekAukes/rust/README.md

 Prebuilt binaries are not available for this modified rust compiler.
 **

-## Dependencies

-Make sure you have the required hardware and software to run CUDA programs:

--   A CUDA-enabled GPU with [compute capability](https://developer.nvidia.com/cuda-gpus) >= 5
--   `cuda-toolkit` version 12.x
--   An appropriate nvidia driver ([see table here](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#id6))

-And make sure you have installed the dependencies:
+Make sure you have installed the following build dependencies:

 -   `python` 3 or 2.7
 -   `git`